Eye of the Needle

 • GALATIANS 1:15-16 But when it pleased God, who separated me from [ek] my mother’s womb, and called me by his grace, To reveal his Son in me . . . .

 That the apostle Paul was separated by GOD from his mother's womb, only tells us that his life and ministry was in GOD's foreknowledge.
-The Creator chose him, endowed him with holy spirit, and separated him to HIS purposes even before Paul took his first breath.
+The Creator chose him and separated him to HIS purposes, evidently even as Paul took his first breath.
 Nothing is meant or suggested here about an unborn being considered an alive person who needed to have all of the rights and privileges of a member of society.
+(See also ISAIAH 49:1 & JOB 31:15).

-It has also been suggested that when Mary visited her cousin Elizabeth and the babe "leaped in her womb" (LUKE 1:41), that this was somehow proof that an unborn child was considered to be an alive person.
+It has also been claimed that when Mary visited her cousin Elizabeth and the babe "leaped in her womb" (LUKE 1:41), that this was somehow proof that an unborn child was an alive person.
 We should consider and ponder this passage thoughtfully.

-Why did the babe leap in his mother's womb?
-Are we to suppose that the fetus actually
+Why did the babe leap in Elizabeth's womb?
+Are we to suppose that this fetus actually

-heard and comprehended the salutation of Mary?
+heard and comprehended and rejoiced in the salutation of Mary?
 Are we to understand that Mary's greeting somehow inspired the babe inside Elizabeth's belly, causing it to leap for joy?
 Surely not.

-In his great work entitled The Commentary of the New Testament, John Lightfoot has this interesting comment on this passage.
+In his great and massive work entitled The Commentary of the New Testament, John Lightfoot has this interesting comment on the passage.

 • Questionless, Elizabeth had learned from her husband that the child she went with was designed as a forerunner of the Messiah, but she did not yet know of what sort of woman the Messiah must be born till this leaping of the infant in her womb became some token to her.

-Most likely, the child leaping in her womb was simply a sign or symbol from GOD revealing to Elizabeth that her cousin Mary was indeed to be the mother of the Messiah.
+Most likely, the child leaping in her womb was simply a sign or symbol, a token from GOD revealing to Elizabeth that her cousin Mary was indeed to be the mother of the Messiah.
 We can be confident that this is the case because she immediately said so.

 • LUKE 1:42-45 And she [Elizabeth] spake out with a loud voice, and said, Blessed art thou [Mary] among women, and blessed is the fruit of thy womb.
 And whence is this to me, that the mother of my Lord should come to me?
 For, lo, as soon as the voice of thy salutation sounded in mine ears, the babe leaped in my womb for joy.
 And blessed is she that believed: for there shall be a performance of those things which were told her from the Lord.

-The unborn child, "leaped in her womb for joy"?
-A six month old fetus could not possibly have the capacity to hear and understand what was spoken outside of the womb.
-But this is not at all an uncommon manner of speech for the oriental.
-They often spoke hyperbolically.
+Elizabeth affirmed that the unborn child, "leaped in her womb for joy".
+But a six month old fetus could not possibly have the capacity to hear and understand what was spoken outside of the womb.
+Howbeit, this is not at all an uncommon manner of speech for the oriental.
+They often communicated figuratively with great passion and extravagance (see GENESIS 4:10 & LUKE 19:40).

-There also may have been other details which Luke had either not known or not thought pertinent to include in his record.
-Perhaps because of her old age Elizabeth had been concerned and worried for the unborn's wellbeing.
-Maybe she had not felt any movement from the child for some time and when Mary announced herself and the babe leaped in her womb, that gave comfort and encouragement to Elizabeth that all was well.
+There may also have been other details which Luke had either not known or not thought pertinent to include in his record.
+Perhaps because of her old age Elizabeth had been concerned and even worried for the unborn's wellbeing.
+Maybe she had not yet felt any movement from the child and when Mary announced herself and the babe leaped in her womb, that gave comfort and encouragement to Elizabeth that all was well.
 That would have heartened her a great deal.
-But before we imagine that this unborn child was doing a song and dance inside of Elizabeth's belly, we should require more proof than the record provides.
+But before we imagine that this unborn child was doing some kind of a song and dance inside of Elizabeth's belly, we should require more evidence than the record provides.

-We are also told in this same chapter of another supposed proof that an unborn must be considered an alive person, because it was written that John was to be "filled with the holy spirit from [ek] his mother's womb" (
+We are also told in this same chapter of another supposed proof that an unborn must be considered an alive person, because it was written that this same John was to be "filled with the holy spirit from [ek] his mother's womb" (LUKE 1:15).

-The word in the above passage, rendered from by the KJV, does not in any way mean that the unborn child was filled with holy spirit within the womb of his mother.
+The word in this passage rendered from by the KJV, does not necessarily mean that the unborn child was filled with holy spirit within the womb of his mother.
 This word from is translated from the Greek word ek, which according to Vine's Biblical Dictionary signifies out of (MATTHEW 3:17 RSV).
 The New English Bible even renders the passage as such.

 • LUKE 1:15 . . . .
 From his very birth he will be filled with the Holy Spirit.